-Opportunities: establishing transparent, trust-based relationships with stakeholders, improving Icade's brand image, optimising brand value, operational control.
+Opportunities: establishing transparent, trust-based relationships with stakeholders, governing the processing of data. compliance with regulations improving Icade's brand image, optimising brand value, operational control.

-- Proportion of employees identified as the most "at risk" having received training in the fight against fraud, corruption, money laundering and the financing of terrorism - Proportion of employees Icade's cybersecurity policy is overseen by the IT Security Manager identified as the most "at risk" having received training in the EU General Data Protection Regulation (GDPR)3 continuity plan, system protection and redundancy, monitoring and backup systems as well as regular employee training and testing on cybersecurity.
+Icade's cybersecurity policy is overseen by the IT Security Manager and IT Department through dedicated procedures: a business continuity plan, system protection and redundancy, monitoring and backup systems as well as regular employee training and testing on cybersecurity.